Monday, 5 August 2024

 is that you first take control of the media.

-In the end, it doesn’t usually matter if it’s true,
+In the end, it doesn’t usually matter what’s actually true,

 what’s important is that people believe what you tell them.